tendermint/atom_one/CALL_TO_ARMS.md

 is one of three foundation council members of the ICF, who recently elevated Zaki Manian to oversee the transactions of the ICF's treasury.
 The ICF has on the order of $150M or more, and a for-public and for-Cosmos mandate.
 It has enough funds to fund the development of ATOM2.0 multiple times over.
-Another foundation council member is Brian Crain, who is the major proponent of liquid staking, and while not a stated co-author of the ATOM2.0 whitepaper, it is a fact that the ATOM2.0 whitepaper quotes from the Quicksilver whitepaper and heavily leans into liquid staking (at the expense of security).
-There is no reason why the ICF couldn't fund everything that ATOM2.0 wants.

 Instead, they have planned a hostile takeover of the Cosmos Hub by means of clever social engineering.